 When a student voluntarily requests assistance for their own drug and alcohol use, they shall be fully informed of services available.
-Wyoming Valley Alcohol and Drug Services, Inc., 437 North Main Street, Wilkes-Barre, works cooperatively with the school district in insuring for student access to assessment and treatment in a timely manner.
+Local drug and alcohol prevention agencies works cooperatively with the school district in insuring for student access to assessment and treatment in a timely manner.
 Students will be encouraged to include their parent(s) in any treatment experience.